 Why You Should Plan a Romantic Getaway With Your Spouse

-Sparks More Romance Than Gifts of Jewelry, Flowers and Candy
+1. Sparks More Romance Than Jewelry, Flowers & Candy

 The travel study (commissioned by the U.S Travel Association) found that couples prefer taking a short trip to receiving gifts.
 Yes, you heard me.
 So instead of jewelry and other known gifts that are given, couples prefer going on a romantic getaway.
 In fact nearly two- thirds of couples (63%) surveyed say that a weekend getaway is more likely to spark romance than large or small gifts.
 Just one-third (36%) viewed receiving gifts the same way, and only 15% rated getting big gifts like jewelry as important to improve romance.